 Child porn found in email account linked to T. Denny Sanford

-The unsealed documents include information on email addresses, phone records, and IP address.
-The documents are redacted for information like social security numbers and financial records.
-However, the justices affirmed that the state was not required to allow Sanford to inspect affidavits before they’re unsealed.

-Sanford’s legal team had an opportunity to appeal the ruling.
-You can read the documents at the bottom of this article.
+The documents are coming to light after a unanimous South Dakota Supreme Court ruling on April 6.

-According to the affidavit, Sanford’s involvement in the investigation began with a cyber tip linked to an AOL email account likely being operated by Sanford.
-The tip was submitted to the National Center for Missing and Exploited Children in July 2019, then forwarded to the South Dakota Internet Crimes Against Children Task Force in August 2019.
+According to the affidavit, the investigation began with a cyber tip submitted to the National Center for Missing and Exploited Children in July 2019.

-According to the cyber tip, AOL/Oath Inc. discovered 36 image files within the account suspected of depicting child pornography.
-Investigators discovered that that 36 images were three separate images repeated several times.
-All three images were of separate nude juvenile females, one with an estimated age between 12 to 15 years old; another estimated to be between 8 to 12 years old; and a third estimated to be between 10 to 15 years old.
+According to the cyber tip, AOL/Oath Inc. discovered 36 image files within the account email likely being operated by Sanford, which were suspected of depicting child pornography.
+Investigators discovered that that 36 images were three separate images repeated several times - involving separate nude girls, believed to be between 8 and 15 years old.

-Investigators also discovered at least two photos of nude juvenile or prepubescent females sent from a Verizon Samsung Galaxy phone, as well as the other nude images, but with different file names.

-Several other items in the email account included T. Denny Sanford, such as a photo of his driver’s license, a letter from The Dalai Lama, and a hotel receipt in Sanford’s name, as well as several photos believed to be Sanford in a hospital gown, in an airplane, and sitting at a table.

 According to the affidavit, investigators believed the AOL account was being used by Sanford and the IP addresses maintained by Midcontinent Communications showed a possible geolocation of Sioux Falls.
-However, investigators cited “inconsistent possible subscriber geolocation information” associated with the Verizon Wireless IP addresses used to access the email account as a reason for being unable to make an accurate determination regarding the location of the person who was accessing the account on the particular dates.
+However, investigators cited “inconsistent possible subscriber geolocation information” associated with the Verizon Wireless IP addresses used to access the email account.

-Investigators said those various IP addresses have possible subscriber geolocations that include locations in Arizona, Oregon, and California.
-At the time, Sanford owned homes in Sioux Falls, Scottsdale, Arizona, and La Jolla, California.
-Court documents say the possible subscriber geolocation information regarding the IP address used to access the account include all three of those cities, however investigators also pointed out that it’s possible that a user could remotely access computers in those locations from anywhere in the world.

-Sanford is not facing charges in South Dakota, and it is unclear if he is the subject of any child pornography investigations in any other jurisdictions, including Arizona or California.
+Sanford is not facing charges in South Dakota, and it is unclear if he is the subject of any child pornography investigations in any other jurisdictions.

-In a statement to Dakota News Now, Tony Mangan, the communications director the South Dakota Attorney General’s Office said:
+In a statement to Valley News Live sister station Dakota News Now, Tony Mangan, the communications director the South Dakota Attorney General’s Office said:

+“In 2019, the Division of Criminal Investigation began investigating whether T. Denny Sanford had possessed child pornography.
+Search warrants were issued.
+That investigative file was then forwarded to the United States Attorney office in South Dakota, which forwarded it to the Department of Justice.
+The file was also forwarded to the authorities in Arizona and California.
+To date, none of those authorities have lodged charges against Sanford.”

+“In 2022, after Attorney General Jason Ravnsborg was impeached and suspended, his administration issued a statement that it did not find probable cause for criminal charges in the state of South Dakota.”

-Sanford provided a statement to Dakota News Now on behalf of his legal team:
+Sanford also provided a statement to Dakota News Now on behalf of his legal team, saying :

+“Mr. Sanford appreciates that after a thorough investigation the authorities concluded there exists no prosecutable offense.
+Here, because there is no prosecutable case or further action to be taken, the court records being released contain only allegations.
+These preliminary allegations were provided to law enforcement prior to law enforcement’s exhaustive investigation and its realization that various individuals had documented access to the electronic devices at issue, including signs of hacking.
+While some claim releasing affidavits that reiterate these allegations constitute transparency, releasing preliminary allegations made prior to completing the full investigation only misinforms people and obscures the investigation’s conclusions that no prosecutable offense occurred.”

 ProPublica first reported that Sanford was being investigated for possession of child pornography in August of 2020.
 In November of 2021, court documents confirmed the banker and philanthropist was the ‘implicated individual’ in a child pornography investigation.